vtalos/commit-patterns-replication-package/README.md

 2. For Mann-Kendall trend tests, navigate to `mann-kendall` and run the desired scripts.
 3. For Kruskal-Wallis tests, navigate to `kruskal-wallis` and run `kruskal.py`.
 4. For effect size calculations, navigate to `effect-sizes` and run the Cohen's h scripts.
-5. For linear regression analysis, navigate to `linear-regression` and run the regression assumption scripts.
+5. For linear regression analysis, navigate to linear-regression and run the regression assumption scripts to verify that the linear regression assumptions are not satisfied.
 6. Return to the base directory and then navigate to the `plots` directory.
 7. Run the desired plotting scripts such as `daily_stacked_bar_chart.py`, `hourly_frequencies.py`, `total_commits_per_period.py`, etc.